Skip to content

 Channels

-Channels are pluggable.
-The built-in options cover common platforms, but you can add more (Telegram, Discord, etc.) via plugins.
+Channels are how you talk to your assistant — WhatsApp, Slack, or a terminal UI.
+They're pluggable; built-ins cover the common platforms, and you can add more (Telegram, Discord, etc.) via plugins.

 Multi-Channel Sync